 deprivation" that has been imposed on mothers and fathers.

-from the research," they continue, "has not filtered through
+"What has emerged from the research," they continue, "has

 What do parents have to say on this subject?
-A young mother wrote,
+One young mother wrote,

 "I deeply feel that our baby should be with us during the night.

-could be different.
-We frequently have such difficulty in getting her
+be different.
+We frequently have such difficulty in getting her to sleep